Epenthesis and vowel intrusion in Central Dhofari Mehri

 Gisela Tomé Lourido

-Gisela Tomé Lourido is a Lecturer in Sociophonetics in the Linguistics and Phonetics department at the University of Leeds.
+Gisela Tomé Lourido is an Associate Professor in Sociophonetics in the Linguistics and Phonetics department at the University of Leeds.

 Related